openpublishoperation/sql-docs-psprocesssing/sqlserver-cmdlets/sqlserver-module/vlatest/Restore-SqlDatabase.md

 ### -StopAtMarkName
 Specifies the marked transaction at which to stop the recovery operation.
-This is used with **StopAtMarkAfterDate** to determine the stopping point of the recovery operation.
+This is used with the *StopAtMarkAfterDate* parameter to determine the stopping point of the recovery operation.
-The recoverd data includes the transaction that contains the mark.
+The recovered data includes the transaction that contains the mark.
-If the **StopAtMarkAfterDate** value is not set, recovery stops at the first mark with the specified name.
+If the *StopAtMarkAfterDate* parameter value is not set, recovery stops at the first mark with the specified name.

 ```yaml
 Type: String